-Certain surveillance activity is as sensitive and intrusive as the interception of communication, and it is essential that the criteria established by Article 34 in relation to necessity and proportionality are deployed.
-I am satisfied that these criteria are understood by the relevant personnel, and that appropriate safeguards exist to ensure that these criteria are tested whenever an application is made.
-I am also satisfied that similar such provisions relating to the use of covert human intelligence sources under

-Article 35 have been followed.
+Certain surveillance activity is as sensitive and intrusive as the interception of communication and it is essential that the criteria established by Article 34 in relation to necessity and proportionality are satisfied.
+It is apparent to me that these criteria are understood by the relevant personnel and that appropriate safeguards exist to ensure that they are tested whenever an application is made.
+I am also satisfied that similar such provisions relating to the use of covert human intelligence sources under Article 35 have been followed.
 I have considered the arrangements which are in place to satisfy the requirements of Article 35(5) and I conclude that these arrangements meet the relevant criteria.
 No incident regarding a covert human intelligence source has been drawn to my attention in the terms contemplated by Schedule 5, paragraphs 3.7-10 of the Codes.

-No material has been provided to me in accordance with Schedule 4, paragraphs 3.7, 3.9 or 3.10 (as defined in paragraphs 3.11-13) of the Codes, as material which I should feel obliged to inspect as part of my functions as Commissioner.
-I have been assured that no incident has occurred which would engage the provisions of Schedule 4, paragraph 4.14 relating to an officer granting an application for directed surveillance concerning an operation in which he was involved in another capacity.
+No material has been provided to me in accordance with Schedule 4 paragraphs 3.7, 3.9 or 3.10 (as defined in paragraphs 3.11-13) of the Codes, as material which I should feel obliged to inspect as part of my functions as Commissioner.
+I am satisfied that no incident has occurred which would engage the provisions of Schedule 4, paragraph 4.14 relating to an officer granting an application for directed surveillance concerning an operation in which he was involved in another capacity.

-I have had the advantage of considering a report made to me by the Solicitor General in respect of intrusive surveillance in accordance with the obligations of the Law Officers under Article 39.
+I have had the advantage of considering a report made to me by the Attorney General in respect of intrusive surveillance in accordance with his obligations under Article 39.